Skip to content

 New IRCC Processing Times As Of May 2026

-Super visa timelines have collapsed across the board, with the United States dropping 84 days since January alone.
+Super visa timelines have collapsed across the board, with India dropping 102 days since January alone.

 But citizenship certificate queues have exploded by over 14,000 applicants in a single month, visitor record extensions continue their march toward the one-year mark, and the FSWP queue is swelling at an alarming pace.